 Some of the observations in this paper made use of the NN-EXPLORE Exoplanet and Stellar Speckle Imager (NESSI).
 NESSI was funded by the NASA Exoplanet Exploration Program and the NASA Ames Research Center.
 NESSI was built at the Ames Research Center by Steve B. Howell, Nic Scott, Elliott P. Horch, and Emmett Quigley.

 Some of the data presented in this paper were obtained from MAST at STScI.
 Support for MAST for non-HST data is provided by the NASA Office of Space Science via grant NNX09AF08G and by other grants and contracts.

 This work includes data collected by the TESS mission, which are publicly available from MAST.
 Funding for the TESS mission is provided by the NASA Science Mission directorate.

+The TESS data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+The specific observations analyzed can be accessed via \dataset[DOI: 10.17909/t9-r086-e880]{https://doi.org/10.17909/t9-r086-e880} and \dataset[DOI: 10.17909/t9-wpz1-8s54]{https://doi.org/110.17909/t9-wpz1-8s54}.

 This research made use of the (i) NASA Exoplanet Archive, which is operated by Caltech, under contract with NASA under the Exoplanet Exploration Program, (ii) SIMBAD database, operated at CDS, Strasbourg, France, (iii) NASA's Astrophysics Data System Bibliographic Services, (iv) NASA/IPAC Infrared Science Archive, which is funded by NASA and operated by the California Institute of Technology, and (v) data from 2MASS, a joint project of the University of Massachusetts and IPAC at Caltech, funded by NASA and the NSF.

 This work has made use of data from the European Space Agency (ESA) mission Gaia (\url{https://www.cosmos.esa.int/gaia}), processed by the Gaia Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the Gaia Multilateral Agreement.